MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 **Let's dive into the data**

-So, let’s have a look at what data you have to work with.
+So, let’s have a look at what data have to work with.
 The client has sent through:

 - **7 data sets** - each data set contains different columns and values.
 - **A data model** - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.

 **Requirements gathering**

-First step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
+First step is to use this data model to identify which datasets will be required to answer our business question - which is to to figure out the top 5 categories with the largest popularity.

 [Data Model](https://github.com/MaksymYakushev/Acccenture-Data-Analysis-Report/blob/main/Task2/Data%20model.pdf)